tschm/.config-templates/README.md

 - **Enables Git operations** - Push, pull, and clone using your existing SSH keys
 - **Works transparently** - No additional setup required in VS Code dev containers

-## 📖 Customizing Documentation Builds
+## 🔧 Custom Build Extras

-The book workflow (`.github/workflows/book.yml`) includes a hook for downstream repositories to install additional dependencies needed for documentation generation.
+The project includes a hook for installing additional system dependencies and custom build steps needed across all build phases.

-### Using book-extras.sh
+### Using build-extras.sh

-Create a file `.github/scripts/book-extras.sh` in your repository to install system packages or dependencies before the documentation is built:
+Create a file `.github/scripts/build-extras.sh` in your repository to install system packages or dependencies:

 ```bash
 #!/bin/bash